obee58/cpsc4040-GLOIIO/README.md

 ### Compilation
 Included is a slightly modified version of Dr. Karamouzas' sample makefile.

-`make`: compile the code
+`make`: compile the code into the program suite

-`make run`: run the program without arguments

 `make clean`: delete compiled outputs (will not touch images the program creates)